JustinRobbins7/CSCI-8420-Team-1/ThreatAnalysisReport.md

 36. _Potential Process Crash or Stop for Liberapay_
 - Description: Liberapay crashes, halts, stops or runs slowly; in all cases violating an availability metric.
 - Justification: May be outstanding issues that cause this behavior; however, Liberapay is generally a functional application and the threat of this is low.
 - __Observation:__ A DDoS attack could indeed impact Liberapay.
-From our initial investigation; there is no evidence that Liberapay employs any protections against DDoS attacks, if such an attack occurrs then there is a risk on Liberapay and it could definitely impact it's services and make their website unresponsivness.
+From our initial investigation; there is no evidence that Liberapay employs any protections against DDoS attacks, if such an attack occurrs then there is a risk on Liberapay and it could definitely impact it's services and make their website unresponsive.

 37. _Data Flow Verification Is Potentially Interruptedy_
 - Description: An external agent interrupts data flowing across a trust boundary in either direction.
 - Justification: The use of HTTPS protocol should mitigate this, but it warrants further investigation concerning the possibility of this attack.
-- __Observation:__ As explained in Mitigation 37.
+- __Observation:__ As explained in Mitigation 36.
 Liberapay does not utilize any protections against DDoS attacks and therefore a risk does exist.

 38. _Not Applicable_